tonysofthonda/olympus_ms_ackgm_hdm/README.md

 ## How it works

 1. The project includes a properties file  (**application.properties**), with the entries:
-   `monitor.timelapse: To indicate the host to use to send emails notifications` `mftp.credentials.host, mftp.credentials.port, mftp.credentials.user, mftp.credentials.pass: To indicate user credentials for MFTP server`
+   `service.timelapse: To indicate the time service must wait until the next call to **Maxtransit**` `maxtransit.timewait: To indicate the to wait for a Maxtransit response`
-   `monitor.workdir.inbound: To indicate the source folder in witch scheduller will be reading the files`

 2. On a daily basis, the module runs a scheduller customizable job that perform the next:

-3. Perform a conecction to a MFTP server with the provided host & credentials
+3. Perform a conecction to a database server with the provided host & credentials.

+4. Perform a call to **Maxtransit API** to obtain fixed orders to be processed

-4. If the shceduller finds one or more files, this will select the **First File**, the one with the newest date in the customatizable folder.
+5. If the shceduller finds one or more fixed orders, this will iterate them & validate, if a data error occurs the loop is closed and wait for the next call to **Maxtransit API** call iteration.

-5. At the end, **ms.transferfile** will be called sending the next information:
+6. If at least one entrie is processed, service will return:

 {
     "status": 1,
-    "msg":"SUCCESS",
-    "file": "{fileName}"
+    "msg":"SUCCESS"
 }